WATER

 Our Work

-We provided input to the Governor and supported the creation of Colorado’s first State Water Plan in 2015.
-More recently we have been actively engaged with the For the Love of Colorado coalition of stakeholders working to ensure full funding of the Water Plan.
-Since that time, we have worked with a broad coalition of stakeholders to ensure the Water Plan’s full implementation.
-We continue to engage in efforts to identify revenue sources and encourage cooperation among diverse water users in the state.
-We are constantly monitoring the status of the Colorado River Compact, especially now that, for the first time, several Lower Basin States have had to reduce their draws due to water shortages throughout the entire Colorado River system.
+The Forum provided input to the Governor and supported the creation of Colorado’s first State Water Plan in 2015.
+From 2017 through 2020, the Forum was actively engaged with the For the Love of Colorado coalition of stakeholders working to ensure full funding of the Water Plan.
+Since that time, the Forum has worked with a broad coalition of stakeholders to ensure the Water Plan’s full implementation.